yuanqing811/ISIC2018/README.md

 #### Solution

 The solution uses an encoder and a decoder in a U-NET type structure.
-The encoder can be one of the pre-trained models such as vgg16 etc. The default network that achieves reasonable performance is vgg16.
+The encoder can be one the pretrained models such as vgg16 etc. The default network that trains ok is vgg16.
 Run the script runs/seg_train.py to train.

 #### Task 1 results

 Run the script runs/seg_eval.py to evaluate the network.
-Make sure that the configuration matches runs/seg_train.py.
 We get the following on the validation set of about 400 images: Mean jaccard = 0.815, Thresholded Jaccard = 0.772 where thresholded Jaccard uses a threshold 0.65 before averaging.

 ##### Result Visualization